 · store in flat large envelopes or cardboard boxes with the pressed flowers separated with tissue paper, until ready to use

 · once you are ready to use, then you can make bookmarks, decoupage canvas or framed art, the list is endless!

 If you don’t have a flower press, then a big book works equally well.
 You can follow the same method as before, using the pages of the book as the blotting paper.
 Consider how many flowers you place in each book to try and ensure that you leave a few pages between each pressing to avoid any lumps showing.
 Tuck the book away for a few weeks between each pressing.

 MICROWAVE DRYING TECHNIQUE

 A relatively new invention is the ‘Microfleur’ microwave flower press, these can be ordered via Amazon.
 Unlike the traditional method of pressing flowers or plant material, the fresh flowers/foliage are pressed between two cotton liners, two thick wool pads and two vented pieces of fabric, held together by 4 clips.
 The press is then placed in a microwave for about 30-40 seconds or up to a few minutes, depending on the thickness of the plant material.
-Once all the moisture is gone from them, they appear just as the traditional method – almost ‘paper-like’ – and you have ready to use pressed flowers.
-This rapid drying of ‘Microfleur’ flower Press keep the vibrant colours of flowers, stems and leaves.
+Once all the moisture is gone from them, they appear just like the traditional method – almost ‘paper-like’ – and you have ready to use pressed flowers.
+This rapid drying of ‘Microfleur’ flower press keep the vibrant colours of flowers, stems and leaves.
 Recommended flowers to use are violets, daisies, cosmos, pansies and geraniums.